-Every summer James Clear publishes an Integrity Report.
+Every summer I like to write an Integrity Report.

 It's not quite a yearly review, and not quite a planning exercise.
 It's a reflection, aiming to answer this question:

 "Am I actually living like the type of person I claim to be?"

 There are 3 main questions that I will answer in this Integrity Report.

 - What are the core values that drive my life and work?